-Disclosure and transparency rules UK Corporate Governance Code D.T.R 7.1.1 R Sets out minimum requirements on composition of the audit committee or equivalent body.
+Disclosure and Transparency Rules UK Corporate Governance Code DTR 7.1.1 R Sets out minimum requirements on composition of the audit committee or equivalent body.
 Provision C.3.1 Sets out recommended composition of the audit committee.
-D.T.R 7.1.3 R Sets out minimum functions of the audit committee or equivalent body.
+DTR 7.1.3 R Sets out minimum functions of the audit committee or equivalent body.
 Provision C.3.2 Sets out the recommended minimum terms of reference for the audit committee.
-D.T.R 7.1.5 R The composition and function of the audit committee or equivalent body must be disclosed in the annual report DTR 7.1.7 R states that compliance with Code provisions A.1.2, C.3.1, C.3.2 and C.3.3 will result in compliance with DTR 7.1.1 R to DTR 7.1.5 R. Provision A.1.2 The annual report should identify members of the board committees.
+DTR 7.1.5 R The composition and function of the audit committee or equivalent body must be disclosed in the annual report DTR 7.1.7 R states that compliance with Code provisions A.1.2, C.3.1, C.3.2 and C.3.3 will result in compliance with DTR 7.1.1 R to DTR 7.1.5 R. Provision A.1.2 The annual report should identify members of the board committees.
 Provision C.3.8 The annual report should describe the work of the audit committee.
+DTR 7.2.5 R The corporate governance statement must contain a description of the main features of the company's internal control and risk management systems in relation to the financial reporting process.
+While this requirement differs from the requirement in the Code, it is envisaged that both could be met by a single internal control statement.
+Provision C.2.1 The directors should confirm that they have carried out a robust assessment of the principal risks facing the company - including those that would threaten its business model, future performance, solvency or liquidity.
+The directors should describe those risks and explain how they are being managed or mitigated.
+Provision C.2.3 The board should monitor the company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness, and report on that review in the annual report.
+The monitoring and review should cover all material controls, including financial, operational and compliance controls.

-D.T.R 7.2.5 R The corporate governance statement must include a description of the main features of the company's internal control and risk management systems in relation to the financial reporting process.
-While this requirement differs from the requirement in the UK Corporate Governance Code, it is envisaged that both could be met by a single internal control statement.
-Provision C.2.1 The Board must report that a review of the effectiveness of the risk management and internal control systems has been carried out.
 DTR 7.2.7 R The corporate governance statement must include a description of the composition and operation of the administrative, management and supervisory bodies and their committees.
-DTR 7.2.8 R states that compliance with Code provisions A.1.1, A.1.2, A.4.6, B.2.1 and C.3.3 will result in compliance with DTR 7.2.7 R. This requirement overlaps with a number of different provisions of the Code: A.1.1: the annual report should include a statement of how the board operates.
+DTR 7.2.8 R states that compliance with Code provisions A.1.1, A.1.2, B.2.4, C.3.3 and D.2.1 will result in compliance with DTR 7.2.7 R. This requirement overlaps with a number of different provisions of the Code: A.1.1: the annual report should include a statement of how the board operates.
 A.1.2: the annual report should identify members of the board and board committees.
 B.2.4: the annual report should describe the work of the nomination committee.
 C.3.8: the annual report should describe the work of the audit committee.
 D.2.1: a description of the work of the remuneration committee should be made available.
-[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement].
+[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement] --- -- www.frc.org.uk